sophiehauritz/InventorySystem-RobotControl-ISv4Database/README.md

 The sequence is executed by calling _robot.RunSequence(), which sends a complete URScript program to the robot.
 The robot performs a pick-and-place routine — picking an item from its source position and placing it in the shipment area.
 All network communication is handled asynchronously, so the GUI remains responsive during robot motion.

+# ISv4 - Database

+This version of the Inventory System adds persistent storage using MariaDB/MySQL.
+Orders and items are now stored in a real database instead of only memory.

+Features:
+- View available inventory items
+- Add orders with selected items & quantity
+- Queue orders for processing
+- Process next order (moves it from Queued → Processed)
+- Automatic revenue calculation
+- All orders and order lines saved in the database